 I knew that if I were to be healthy as I grew older, I’d need to maintain an active lifestyle, but if left to my own devices, I’d read during my off-time (I LOVE to read).
 I also knew that the mere fact of being outside within nature is healing, but again, left to my own devices, I’d rather spend the majority of my time inside.

-So I figured that I’d build those two requisites for health into my job, so that I’d be forced to do them.
+So I figured that I’d build those two requisites for health into my job, forcing myself to do them.
 I also had a desire to grow my own food because I was starting to hear scary things about the additives in processed food and the pesticides in conventional agriculture.
-Perfect, being a farmer ticks all those boxes–active, outside, healthy food–perfect!
+I realized being a farmer ticks all those boxes–active, outside, healthy food–perfect!

 It’s interesting to me now how obsessed I was with my own mortality at age 24.
-And also fascinating how making money didn’t enter into the decision.
+It’s also fascinating that making money didn’t enter into the decision.

 choosing a location